jjvanzon/JJs-Reference-Architecture/code-style.md

 ### Method Names

 Method names commonly start with verbs, e.g. `CreateOrder`.
-For clarity, avoid starting with a verb, for other constructs than methods.
+For clarity, avoid starting with a verb, for anything other than methods.
 Suggestions for verbs:

 | Verb        | Description |